Testa di Comagna

 The Testa di Comagna (French: Tête de Comagne) is a 2,106 metres high peak on the Italian side of the Pennine Alps.

 Geography

 The mountain is located on the water divide between the main Aosta Valley and the Val d'Ayas, one of its tributary valleys.

 The long stretch of the water divide linking towards NW the Testa di Comagna with monte Zerbion touches its lowest point with Col de Joux (1.640 m).
 In the opposite direction the water divide continues with the saddle of Col Tzecore (1.607 m}) and then rises up to the Mont d'Arbaz (1.651 m).

-Close to the summit of the Testa di Comagna stands a summit cross, substained by a masonry basement.
+Close to the summit of the Testa di Comagna stands a summit cross, sustained by a masonry basement.
 The mountain, thanks to its central position in the Aosta Valley and its isolation from higher mountains, offers a very wide panorama including many of the main summits of the area such as Monte Emilius, Mont Néry, monte Bianco and Matterhorn.